-For example, when Robin quit her job to focus on launching this website with Tim, she had a number of people question what she was doing with my career.
+For example, when Robin quit her job to focus on launching this website with Tim, she had a number of people question what she was doing with her career.
 Some people got a real explanation but not every person deserves the details…or is polite about it when they hear that she gave up the practice of medicine to create a website.
-“Private practice physician” is more understandable as a job than “We rely on our fabulous Patreon community to support us while we write articles about thriving in a neurodiverse family.”
+“Private practice physician” is more understandable as a job than “We rely on our fabulous member community to support us while we write articles about thriving in a neurodiverse family.”
 So Robin just says something that is specific and true but doesn’t necessarily answer the question.
 “I’m loving the opportunity to focus on my family and write articles about parenting and relationships.”
 Almost no one has asked her anything further.

 When the children are going through a difficult time, the generic question of “How is Charlie doing?” or “What’s Eleanor up to?” can be loaded for us.
 We immediately think through all the struggles we’ve had lately and what in the world are we supposed to say?
 So we just tell the questioner what the kids currently love “Charlie just loves riding his bike!” or “Eleanor loves our new cat!” imply that Charlie is adventurous and Eleanor is nurturing.
 In fact, we used these particular statements during a period when Charlie’s OCD was completely paralyzing but he was at least still enjoying his rides and Eleanor was going through a particularly destructive period that included dragging the poor cat up the stairs in a pillowcase.
 But not everyone needs to know that.